 \section{acknowledgements}

-We acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23 and TARE Grant No.: TAR/2021/000136.
-We acknowledge the use of \href{https://github.com/titaschanda/QIClib}{QIClib} -- a modern C++ library for general purpose quantum information processing and quantum computing (\url{https://titaschanda.github.io/QIClib}) and cluster computing facility at Harish-Chandra Research Institute.
+We acknowledge the support from the Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23 and TARE Grant No.: TAR/2021/000136.
+We acknowledge the use of \href{https://github.com/titaschanda/QIClib}{QIClib} -- a modern C++ library for general-purpose quantum information processing and quantum computing (\url{https://titaschanda.github.io/QIClib}) and the high-performance computing facility at the Harish-Chandra Research Institute.